-Wait, what?
 Yes, that’s what we’re saying.
 Your startup really doesn’t need a CTO.
 We think a dedicated Product Owner + team will do a much better job, and we’ll tell you why.
-But we’re also aware of your concerns.
-Let’s go through them one by one.
+But we’re also aware of your concerns, so let’s go through them one by one.

 I’ve come up with such an unique idea that there’s no way I’ll let anyone outside of my company see it.
 I need a CTO close to me!

 So, you hire a CTO and keep the devs sealed in a bunker.
 Two problems though: in the age of the Internet, there’s no guarantee even those sealed-in employees won’t leak anything.
 Also, not trusting anyone means wasting money.
 Even a metaphorical bunker generates unnecessary costs.
 Alternately, you can find a reliable company you can trust.
 They’ll understand your worries and prepare an NDA so you can sleep soundly knowing your ideas are safe.
 They’re even likely to take your ideas further if you let them understand the ins and outs of it and the motivation behind it.
 Seems like a better option for product development.

 My product is very complicated and there’s niche technology involved.

 Naturally, you want to have someone with strategic knowledge on board – and preferably in close contact.
 But it doesn’t have to be a CTO in the traditional sense.
 Having a domain expert combined with programming services found elsewhere might just be the right setup.
 For technical expertise, seek an architect on the vendor’s side who’ll know the developers very well and will be working with them rather than against them.